panacotar/feet/README.md

 ## Installation

-In your Rack application, add `feet` in your Gemfile
+In your Rack application, add `feet` in your Gemfile:

-  $ get 'feet'
+  $ gem 'feet'

 And then run `bundle install`

-Install the gem and add to the application's Gemfile by executing:

-  $ bundle add feet

-If bundler is not being used to manage dependencies, install the gem by executing:

-  $ gem install feet

 Use Feet in your app.
-An example app
+An example app:

 ```ruby
 # config/application.rb